NREL/nrelWattileExt/README.md

 1. Launch SkySpark and log in with an admin or superuser account.

-2. Create a project to use for development.
+2. Create a project to use for development and make it the active project.
    (These instructions assume your project is named "wattile_test".)

+3. Within the *Settings* app, *Exts* tab, enable:

+  - docker
+  - py
+  - nrelUtility

-3. Within the *Tools* app, *Files* tab, upload some or all of following files from `lib/` directory to `proj > wattile_test > io`, according to your development needs:
+4. Within the *Tools* app, *Files* tab, upload some or all of following files from `lib/` directory to `proj > wattile_test > io`, according to your development needs: